Extraterrestrial liquid water: Geological indicators

 Thomas Gold has posited that many Solar System bodies could potentially hold groundwater below the surface.

 It is thought that liquid water may exist in the Martian subsurface.
 Research suggests that in the past there was liquid water flowing on the surface, creating large areas similar to Earth's oceans.
 However, the question remains as to where the water has gone.
 There are a number of direct and indirect proofs of water's presence either on or under the surface, e.g. stream beds, polar caps, spectroscopic measurement, eroded craters or minerals directly connected to the existence of liquid water (such as Goethite).
 In an article in the Journal of Geophysical Research, scientists studied Lake Vostok in Antarctica and discovered that it may have implications for liquid water still being on Mars.
 Through their research, scientists came to the conclusion that if Lake Vostok existed before the perennial glaciation began, that it is likely that the lake did not freeze all the way to the bottom.
 Due to this hypothesis, scientists say that if water had existed before the polar ice caps on Mars, it is likely that there is still liquid water below the ice caps that may even contain evidence of life.

-"Chaos terrain", a common feature on Europa's surface, is interpreted by some as regions where the subsurface ocean has melted through the icy crust.
+"Chaos terrain", a common feature on Europa's surface, is interpreted by researchers studying images of Europa taken by NASA's Galileo spacecraft as regions where the subsurface ocean has melted through the icy crust.

 Volcanic observation

-Geysers have been found on Enceladus, a moon of Saturn, and Europa, moon of Jupiter.
+Geysers have been found on Enceladus, a moon of Saturn, and Europa, a moon of Jupiter.
 These contain water vapour and could be indicators of liquid water deeper down.
 It could also be just ice.
-In June 2009, evidence was put forward for salty subterranean oceans on Enceladus.
+In June 2009, using data gathered by NASA's Casini spacecraft, researchers noticed that Enceladus wobbled in a certain way as it orbited Saturn.
+That wobble indicated that the moon's icy crust didn't extend all the way to its core — instead, it rested on a global ocean, the researchers concluded. was put forward for salty subterranean oceans on Enceladus.
 On 3 April 2014, NASA reported that evidence for a large underground ocean of liquid water on Enceladus had been found by the Cassini spacecraft.
 According to the scientists, evidence of an underground ocean suggests that Enceladus is one of the most likely places in the solar system to "host microbial life".
-Emissions of water vapor have been detected from several regions of the dwarf planet Ceres, combined with evidence of ongoing cryovalcanic activity.
+Material from Enceladus' south polar jets contains salty water and organic molecules, the basic chemical ingredients for life," said Linda Spilker, Cassini's project scientist at JPL.
+"Their discovery expanded our view of the 'habitable zone' within our solar system and in planetary systems of other stars.
+Emissions of water vapor have been detected from several regions of the dwarf planet Ceres, combined with evidence of ongoing cryovolcanic activity.